-(c) Pension Liabilities, Pension Expense, and Deferred Outflows/Inflows of Resources

-For purposes of reporting under GASB Statement No. 68, Accounting and Financial Reporting for Pensions, OCERS arranged for determination of the Plan's collective net pension liability; deferred outflows and inflows of resources related to pensions; and pension expense, as well as the proportionate share of each amount applicable to the Plan's participating employers, using measurement dates of December 31, 2018 and 2017, with respective actuarial valuations as of December 31, 2017 and 2016 and standard procedures to roll forward to the respective measurement dates that correspond with the Agency's reporting dates of June 30, 2019 and 2018.
+(c) Pension Liabilities, Pension Expense, and Deferred Outflows/Inflows of Resources measurement dates of December 31, 2019 and 2018, with respective actuarial valuations as of December 31, 2018 and 2017 and standard procedures to roll forward to the respective measurement dates that correspond with the Agency's reporting dates of June 30, 2020 and 2019.
 The proportionate share of the total pension liability attributable to TCA has been determined by OCERS's actuary based upon actual employer contributions within each rate group and TCA is the only employer within its rate group.
-TCA's proportionate share is further allocated between the Agency and F/ETCA on the basis of their respective shares of covered payroll to determine the amounts reportable by the Agency, as indicated below:
+TCA's proportionate share is further allocated between the Agency and SJHTCA on the basis of their respective shares of covered payroll to determine the amounts reportable by the Agency, as indicated below: